FROM ADAM TO CHRIST

 The television results in the conforming of our mind to the loves and hates of the world spirit.
 The wise believer will spend little or no time watching the antics of the world spirit portrayed on the television screen.

 Can you see how the world spirit acts to distract the disciple from his concentration on Christ’s Character and the Life of Christ being formed in him?
 No person who is anxious to reach the rest of God will permit the world spirit to turn him away from his single-minded pursuit of Christ.

 The lusts of the flesh and soul.

-For I know that in me (that is, in my flesh,) dwelleth no good thing: for to will is present with me; but how to perform that which is good I find not.
+For I know that in me (that is, in my flesh) nothing good dwells; for to will is present with me, but how to perform what is good I do not find.
 (Romans 7:18)

 The human flesh and soul are filled with wickedness of every sort.
 None of these can enter the Kingdom of God.

 Now the works of the flesh are evident, which are: adultery, fornication, uncleanness, lewdness,